-To date I have not been able to locate the third Futuro so if you have information on that or are able to confirm that the Futuro's remained on site post 2009 please let me know.
+To date we have not been able to locate the third Futuro so if you have information on that or are able to confirm that the Futuro's remained on site post 2009 please let us know

-One interesting thing should be noted in the bottom left photo that may relate to the "missing" third Futuro.
-Take a look through the pictures to the left; while you cannot see front and back of a unit in the same picture they do appear to have windows all around.
-In particular if you look at the first image of the North Tower Futuro and at the left panel of the bottom left photo you will in each case observe that you can see the windows at the rear of the Futuro through the front ones which seems to confirm "all around windows".
+One interesting thing should be noted in the last photo that may relate to the "missing" third Futuro.
+Take a look through the other photos below; while you cannot see front and back of a unit in the same picture they do appear to have windows all around.
+In particular if you look at the second image of the North Tower Futuro and at the left panel of the last photo you will in each case observe that you can see the windows at the rear of the Futuro through the front ones which seems to confirm "all around windows".

-Now look at the bottom left photo and in particular at the top right panel of that photo; there we see a Futuro that appears to be even further modified in that it appears not to have windows all around the circumference of the unit.
+Now look at the last photo and in particular at the top right panel of that photo; there we see a Futuro that appears to be even further modified in that it appears not to have windows all around the circumference of the unit.
 Perhaps that was the "missing" third Futuro and perhaps it was destined for a slightly different use.
-Obviously I do not know - if you do I would love to hear from you.
+Obviously we do not know - if you do we would love to hear from you

 This photo, dating from 041409, is by Ruin T